How to Optimize Your Website for Search Engines

 How to Boost Website Speed:

-With the majority of web traffic coming from mobile devices, having a mobile-friendly website is no longer optional.
-Google uses mobile-first indexing, meaning it primarily evaluates the mobile version of your site when determining rankings.
+With the majority of web traffic coming from mobile devices, having a mobile-friendly website is non-negotiable.
+Google uses mobile-first indexing, meaning it primarily evaluates the mobile version of your site for ranking purposes.

 - Use a responsive design that adapts to different screen sizes.